REVIEWS

 A most satisfying evening of collaborative music-making.

-KRISTIAN CHONG & FRIENDS - MOZART + BRAHMS - 20 November 2017 - Classic Melbourne, Glenn Riddle.
+KRISTIAN CHONG & FRIENDS - MOZART and BRAHMS

 Kristian Chong is not only one of Australia’s busiest and most versatile pianists, he is also one of its finest, so it was no surprise that he was able to assemble a stellar cast of friends and colleagues to present the latest recital in his popular chamber music series held at the Melbourne Recital Centre.
 On this occasion it was a packed Salon on November 20, 2017, a balmy Monday night to hear works by Mozart and Brahms.
 This space provides the perfect environs to experience the intimacy of chamber music, and on this occasion no one left disappointed.